SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: SimLab

 \subsubsection{Scalability and Portability (R3)}

-SimLab is imagined as a cloud-based platform to benefit from the scalability and elasticity of cloud computing~\citep{Mell:2011:NIST}.
-In this context, a dynamic \emph{Virtual Machine Cluster} comprising a set of virtual machines (VMs) is used to execute the simulation-based evaluation process.
-Based on the size of the cluster, multiple experiments can run in parallel, thus, increasing the robustness of the platform to traffic variations.
-To manage the workload of the VMs, we introduce a \emph{Virtual Machine Manager} that maintains a queue of evaluation experiments submitted to SimLab.
-It facilitates handling a large volume of experiments by starting the experiments gradually based on the available VMs.
-Specifically, when a new evaluation experiment is submitted, the manager either puts it in the queue if no VM is available or starts it on a VM.
-Furthermore, the manager is responsible for creating or deleting VMs based on the workload, ensuring efficient resource utilization.
-Additionally, the platform integrates \emph{Monitoring and Logging} systems to provide insights into efficiency, traffic, and potential errors through customizable dashboards.
-These insights can inform decisions related to the configuration and/or hardware for the components of the platform.
-For example, if the queue of evaluation experiments is consistently growing, it may be necessary to increase the number of VMs in the cluster to reduce waiting times.
+SimLab is designed as a cloud-based platform to benefit from the scalability and elasticity of cloud computing~\citep{Mell:2011:NIST}.
+In this context, a dynamic \emph{Virtual Machine Cluster}, a set of virtual machines (VMs), to execute the simulation-based evaluation process.
+Depending on the cluster size, multiple experiments can run in parallel, increasing the platform's robustness to traffic variations.
+To manage the VM workload, we introduce a \emph{Virtual Machine Manager} that maintains a queue of evaluation experiments submitted to SimLab.
+It strategically allocates experiments to available VMs, queueing them if none are free.
+It also dynamically scales the number of VMs based on the current workload to ensure efficient resource utilization.
+Additionally, SimLab integrates \emph{Monitoring and Logging} systems to provide insights into efficiency, traffic, and potential errors via customizable dashboards.
+These insights can inform configuration or hardware decisions, such as increasing the VM cluster size to reduce waiting times if the experiment queue is consistently growing.
+The platform's components are standard in cloud environments, easing portability to different cloud providers with minimal effort.

-We note that the different components of the platform are standard components of cloud environments, thus, making the platform portable to different cloud providers with minimal effort.
-In practice, the modifications required to deploy SimLab with a different provider mainly concern the differences in naming conventions and interfaces of the cloud services used.
-For example, the systems registry is called ``Artifact Registry'' in Google Cloud Platform, while it is called ``Azure Container Registry'' in Microsoft Azure.